Cheng-Xue/Hi-Phy/README.md

 ## 4. Tasks generated for baseline analysis
 <a name="Tasks-generated-for-baselines"/></a>
 We generated 100 tasks from each of the 65 task templates for the baseline analysis.
 The generated tasks can be found in ```tasks/generated_tasks.zip```.
-After extracting this file, the generatd levels will be available in the following the folder structure,
+After extracting this file, the generatd levels can be found following the folder structure,
 - index of the hierarchy level
     - index of the capability
         - index of the template
             - Index of the task

 ## 5. Baseline Agents and the Framework<a name="BAF"></a>